MSchmidtCrans/Smoelenboek-3.0/README.md

 9. Remove new record correctly in html -DONE-

-10. Edit save button functionality to decide wether to update or create record in database
+10. Edit save button functionality to decide wether to update or create record in database -DONE-

-12. Update PHP script to update record in database
+12. Update PHP script to update record in database -DONE-

-13. Display updated record correctly in html
+13. Display updated record correctly in html -DONE-